 - A new hardship exception to the clinicians practicing in small practices has 15 or fewer clinicians.

 - There is a new decertification exception added for the eligible clinicians whose EHR has been decertified and becomes effective retroactively for the performance period of 2017.

 - There will be a weight of 10% added to the final score.

 - CMS will include the total per capita cost measures and MSPB (Medicare Spending per Beneficiary) for calculating the Cost performance category score for the MIPS performance period of 2018.
-These two measures will be carried over from Value Modifier Program.
-These two programs are also currently used for providing feedback for MIPS transition year.
+These two measures will be carried over from the Value Modifier Program.
+These two programs are also currently used for providing feedback for the MIPS transition year.

 - CMS will be calculating the cost measure performance.
 The clinicians do not need to take any action.

-- The new changes offer Virtual Groups with participation option for Year 2, providing clinicians with another way to participate in MIPS.
+- The new changes offer Virtual Groups with participation options for Year 2, providing clinicians with another way to participate in MIPS.
 The Virtual Groups can contain Solo Practitioners and Groups containing 10 or fewer eligible clinicians.
 They are eligible to participate in MIPS, coming together virtually with at least one such other Solo Practitioner or Group for participating in MIPS.
 In general, clinicians’ being part of a Virtual Group would have to report as a Virtual Group for four different performance categories.
 They will also need to meet the same performance category requirements and measures as that of the non-virtual MIPS groups.

 - Virtual Groups need to conduct their elections at the beginning of the performance period.
 It cannot be changed once the performance period starts.

 - Groups and Solo Practitioners wanting to participate in a Virtual Group have to go through the election process.